Ajay-097/CPAT_analyser/README.md

 make_logitModel -x sratti_hexamer.tsv -c <mRNA.fasta> -n <non_coding_transcripts.fasta> -o <output_prefix>

 # Running CPAT
-cpat -x Hexamer.tsv  -d  logitModel.RData  --top-orf=100  --antisense -g test.fa -o output
+cpat -x Hexamer.tsv  -d  logitModel.RData  --top-orf=100  --antisense -g transcripts_exon_filtered_no_overlap.fa -o output
 ```
 [!NOTE]
-- You must specify `-antisense`, otherwise, it will only search ORFs from the sense strand.
+You must specify `-antisense`, otherwise, it will only search ORFs from the sense strand.
-- You also specify `-top-orf` to a large number to report all the ORFs.
+You also specify `-top-orf` to a large number to report all the ORFs.
-- The `-min-orf` is set to 75 by default, same as [NCBI ORFfinder](https://www.ncbi.nlm.nih.gov/orffinder/).
+The `-min-orf` is set to 75 by default, same as [NCBI ORFfinder](https://www.ncbi.nlm.nih.gov/orffinder/).